xyyy9/xyyy9.github.io/readme.md

-Hi I'm Cindy, a MSDS student at Boston University.
-I'm interested in data mining!
-This is my Website, you can also find my other works in my GitHub.
+Hi I'm Cindy, a master student of Data Science at Boston University.
+I'm interested in LLMs and data analysis!
+This repo is my website, you can also find my other works in GitHub.

 https://xyyy9.github.io/